 When shopping for food there are quite a few confusing buzz words out there that can easily be misleading … The biggest one being Organic!
 Just because a product says it’s organic does not mean it isn’t highly processed junk food.
 It is important to first ensure an item is not highly processed and then also try to find the organic version if possible.

 In order to do this, you want to always read the ingredient label (as opposed to relying on the health claims on the front of the package) first.
 That is the only way to know what’s really in your food, and what you find may be surprising.
-Here are some examples of highly processed foods that just happen to be made with organic ingredients:

 - Organic cookies

 - Organic crackers made with white flour

 - Organic white bread

 - Organic ice cream sandwiches (the one pictured contains organic corn syrup and organic sugar in addition to white flour)